electriccitizen/sparky_ai/README.md

 `ddev recipe ./recipes/sparky_ai_media_image`

+For site installs that may not have it yet, you can [download the ddev recipe command](https://github.com/electriccitizen/utils/tree/main/ddev) utility command.
+Place it in .ddev/commands/host.

 ## Cleanup

 Once your recipes are installed and configured you should unpack your new recipes so the site `composer.json` file is aware of the newly installed modules.
 You will need to unpack every recipe you installed, e.g.: